Frequently asked questions

 - You do not need to recharge the batteries every 2 weeks.
 Monimoto primary batteries last for a very long.
-Depending on the brand of the batteries, they should easily last a year (the same pair of batteries).
+Depending on the brand of the batteries and activity, they should easily last a year (the same pair of batteries).

 - Monimoto also has an international SIM card inside that works in most European countries.

 - Monimoto doesn’t drain your motorcycle’s 12V or 6V battery.
 Your bike is guaranteed to start.
 Monimoto will never breach your bike warranty.